-Jesus said of Himself, “The Son of Man came to seek and to save the lost” (Luke 19:10).
-The Parable of the Lost Sheep, better than any place else in the Gospels, reveals Christ’s heart to seek and to save the lost.
+Jesus said of Himself, “The Son of Man came to seek and save the lost” (Luke 19:10).
+The Parables of the lost sheep, lost coin, hidden treasure, and pearl reveal Christ’s heart to seek and to save the lost.

 Table of Contents

 - Jesus Seeks and Saves the Lost Because They’re Valuable to Him

 - Jesus Seeks and Saves the Lost, Versus the Lost Seeking and Finding Him